 AbstractThis paper examines how technology transfer within U.S. multinational firms changes in response to a series of IPR reforms undertaken by 16 countries over the 1982-1999 period.
 Analysis of detailed firm-level data reveals that royalty payments for intangibles transferred to affiliates increase at the time of reforms, as do affiliate R&D expenditures and total levels of foreign patent applications.
 Increases in royalty payments and R&D expenditures are concentrated among and exceed 30% for affiliates of parent companies that use U.S. patents more extensively prior to reform and are therefore expected to value IPR reform most.

 View Ideas at Work: Research Brief

-Fisman, Raymond, Lee Branstetter, and C. Fritz Foley.
+Branstetter, Lee, Raymond Fisman, and C. Fritz Foley.
 "Do Stronger Intellectual Property Rights Increase International Technology Transfer?: Empirical Evidence from U.S. Firm-Level Panel Data."
 Quarterly Journal of Economics 121, no. 1 (2006): 321-349.